ironhack-labs/lab-financial-data-graphing/readme.md

 ## Iteration #4 (Bonus): Currency

-Another option that the API gives us is to get the bitcoin index in an specific currency.
+Another option that the API gives us is to get the bitcoin index in a specific currency.
 By default, the currency is US Dollar (USD).
 We are going to change that, by adding another filter.

 We are going to create a `<select>` input to allow the user to indicate which currency they want to get the results in.
 By default, we are going to add two different currencies: USD and EUR.

 **Feel free to add as many currencies as you like.**

-As in the dates fiter, the data has to be reloaded every time the currency changes.
+As in the dates filter, the data has to be reloaded every time the currency changes.
 Again, in the [CoinDesk API documentation](http://www.coindesk.com/api/) you can find how to indicate a specific currency.

 **Tasks**